 Today Fuel Injector cleaning is not about cleaning the Fuel Injector any more and it does not really clean the fuel injectors.
 It is about cleaning the air induction system, the carbon off the valves, the pistons and out of the combustion chamber.
 It is also about cleaning the throttle body to improve idle quality.
 All of which is necessary on most vehicles.
 There are some vehicles that are so prone to carbon, gum & varnish build up that they need cleaning yearly.
 Others do not need it until well over 50k miles.

 Fuel Injector cleaning is no longer recommended by many vehicle manufacturers since the switch in design to cope with alcohol fuels.
 The new style Fuel Injector for alcohol blended fuels is made of plastic and is about ½ inch in diameter.
 The new style Fuel Injectors typically fail from overheating but rarely clog up.

 Fuel Injector cleaning was and still is necessary for the older style injectors that are either Bosch origin or mimic Bosch.
 This style is identified as being about 1 inch in diameter and is usually made of metal.

-With this understanding and a good scan tool you can tell if the fuel injectors need cleaning or if they have a failure problem very easily.
+With this understanding and a good scan tool like the 2X80S, you can tell if the fuel injectors need cleaning or if they have a failure problem very easily.
 If your vehicle needs Fuel Injector cleaning, not just Air Induction and Carbon Cleaning, then see a professional mechanic in a garage or dealership as most there have the expertise and training to perform it correctly.